tymyrddin/purple/source/docs/lantern/dilemma/metrics/dependencies.md

 UU becomes slightly more cooperative (for a while)
 ```

-Special case - UU as landlord: UU owns much of the Shades.
+Special case: UU as landlord: UU owns much of the Shades.
 If UU experiences financial pressure (rare), it might
 demand rent increases from the poorest residents.
 This creates a dependency chain:

 ```